-■ Toyota does not recommend blended gasoline (Gasoline engine)
+■ Non-recommendation of the use of blended gasoline (Gasoline engine)

 Use only gasoline containing up to 15% ethanol.

 DO NOT use any flex-fuel or gasoline that could contain more than 15% ethanol, including from any pump labeled E30, E50, E85 (which are only some examples of fuel containing more than 15% ethanol).